vitorio55/apache-camel-examples-microservice/HELP.md

 * JSON to Http routes
 * REST routes

-For the ActiveMQ and the Http forwarding routes, see the camel-examples-microservice-aux for an auxiliary project that serves as the counterpart in the example
+For the ActiveMQ and the Http forwarding routes, see the apache-camel-examples-microservice_aux for an auxiliary project that serves as the counterpart in the examples